 A female prehistoric creature is discovered on a remote island in South America and taken into captivity for research.
-She had killed an Australian backpacker and skeletal remains suggest she had killed humans before.
+She has killed an Australian backpacker and skeletal remains suggest she had killed humans before.
 Escaping from captivity, she journeys across the United States seeking her homeland and her own kind.

 AVAILABLE VIA AMAZON